Tom Huiskens

 Thomas A. Huiskens (born c.
-1950) is a former American football player and executive.
+1950) is an American former football player and executive.
 He played college football for the University of Michigan and later served as the general manager of the Sacramento Gold Miners in the Canadian Football League.

 Early years

 Huiskens was born in approximately 1950 and attended Bay City Central High School in Bay City, Michigan.
 At Bay City Central, he played tight end and linebacker and served as team captain of an undefeated football team that finished the 1967 season with a 9–0 record.
 In naming Huiskens as a first-team all-state player, the Associated Press in December 1967 wrote that Huiskens "may be the best college football prospect in Michigan."
 He was also a unanimous selection as the Most Valuable Player in the Saginaw Valley Conference, and a Parade All-American.
 He also played baseball at Bay City Central, hit over .400 as a senior, and was named Male High School Athlete of the Year for the state of Michigan for the 1967–68 academic year.